SilvanTeufel/TopDownRTSCamLib_ReadMe/ReadMe.md

 ## Import Keyboard Settings

-__You can download DefaultInput.ini and InputBackupTopDownRTSCamLib.ini from here from github__
+__You can download DefaultInput.ini and InputBackupTopDownRTSCamLib.ini from here from github by clicking on top left Code->Download Zip__

 Open Unreal Editor.
 Go to Edit -> Project Settings -> Input (on left navigation) -> Import.
 Choose InputBackupTopDownRTSCamLib.ini from or download from github: